 Database Management Settings

-configuration element specifies back end (database engine) settings that are relevant on the server side and in embedded mode.
+The <database> configuration element specifies back-end (database engine) settings for the server and for embedded mode.

 <database> <size initial="256kb" resize="256kb" page="2kb" /> <recovery enabled="true" sync="false" path="." max="128mb" /> <recording enabled="false" sync="false" path="." mode="write" /> <locking version-check="true" /> <processing cache="64mb" max-threads="10" synchronized="false" /> <index-update enabled="true" priority="40" /> <query-cache results="32mb" programs="500" /> <extensions drop="temp,tmp" /> </database>